tannewt/wa-law.org/bill/2021-22/sb/5226/S/README.md

 7. Has committed one of the prohibited practices relating to drivers' licenses defined in RCW 46.20.0921; or

 8. Has been certified by the department of social and health services as a person who is not in compliance with a child support order or a residential or visitation order as provided in RCW 74.20A.320.

+## Section 7
+> This section adds a new section to an existing chapter [46.20](/rcw/46_motor_vehicles/46.20_drivers_licenses—identicards.md).
+Here is the [modified chapter](rcw/46_motor_vehicles/46.20_drivers_licenses—identicards.md) for context.

+1. Whenever the official records of the department show that a person has committed a traffic infraction for a moving violation on three or more occasions within a one-year period, or on four or more occasions within a two-year period, the department must suspend the license of the driver for a period of 60 days and establish a period of probation for one calendar year to begin when the suspension ends.
+Prior to reinstatement of a license, the person must complete a safe driving course as recommended by the department.
+During the period of probation, the person must not be convicted of any additional traffic infractions for moving violations.
+Any traffic infraction for a moving violation committed during the period of probation shall result in an additional 30-day suspension to run consecutively with any suspension already being served.

+2. When a person has committed a traffic infraction for a moving violation on two occasions within a one-year period or three occasions within a two-year period, the department shall send the person a notice that an additional infraction will result in suspension of the person's license for a period of 60 days.

+3. The department may not charge a reissue fee at the end of the term of suspension under this section.

+4. For purposes of this section, multiple traffic infractions committed within a six-hour period constitutes one occasion.

 ## Section 8